FOCUS ON US MOMENTUM

 Available as a Mutual Fund and an Active ETF

-Our Smart Momentum strategy was developed by Dr Stefan Braun and Karsten Seier, who continue to manage the strategy today.
-Their long‑standing expertise in quantitative finance and decades of experience across market cycles ensure continuity and conviction.
+Our Smart Momentum strategy was developed by Dr. Stefan Braun and Karsten Seier*, who continue to manage the strategy today.
+Their long‑standing expertise in quantitative finance and decades of experience across market cycles ensure continuity and expertise.

 Investors seeking long‑term outperformance relative to the S&P 500 can access the strategy via: